Rguezpjm/C-Basic-Console-Program/README.md

 # C-Basic-Console-Program
 On this Repository you'll find some of the communs exercises to learn C# on console before pass to Intermediate level.
 Feel free to reach out my portafolio.

+To create a new C# Project on Visual Studio Code, you must to copy and paste the following line into your Visual Studio Code Terminal:

+<code>dotnet new console --framework net8.0 --use-program-main</code>

 EXERCISES:

         PROGRAMACION FOR: